 Still finding it difficult to even steal a few minutes?
 Having a shorter routine and less products uses less time and also mental energy.
 Cutting out decision steps will offer an improvement in your ability to focus on the steps and get them done before you have to rush out the door.
 A perfect example would be a quick wipe with micellar water, a moisturising anti-ageing serum, and sunscreen.
 Done in 2 minutes.

-If you’re one of those people who are just not convinced their routine is worth it, start taking progress photos.
+If you’re one of those people who are just not convinced their routine is working, learn how to start taking high-quality progress photos.
 Take them every day – when you’re skin’s looking extra bad, when it’s good, and when it’s just normal.
 You’ll start to see the pattern and, hopefully, the day-by-day improvements.
 Without realising it you’ll look back and think “wow, I’ve really come a longer way than I thought”.
 It’s super motivating to actually see the changes and realise that if you’ve made that progress so far, imagine where you can be in a short while from now!

 Obviously seeing results from something like retinol or sunscreen that fights ageing takes time.
 It’s more of what you don’t see than what you do see.
 Celebrate each day you wake up and your skin has stayed the same!